Serving Clients Throughout Fort Worth, Dallas, and Saginaw

 We understand that managing the estate of a deceased loved one can be an emotional burden and will help to lift that burden by providing you with compassionate, efficient representation.
 We also understand your concerns about costs, which is why we handle many probate cases on a flat fee basis.
 Above all, we can help to remove the stress from the process and will make sure your interests are protected.

-Contact Our Experienced Texas Probate and Estate Administration Attorneys
+Contact Our Experienced Dallas-Fort Worth Probate and Estate Administration Attorneys

 At the Law Office of Carey Thompson, PC, our trusts and estate attorneys are highly regarded for providing our clients with informed representation when they need it most.
 If you need assistance with the probate and estate administration process, contact us today for a consultation.